Stage 1

 The traditional economic strengths of tourism and hospitality will continue to be a mainstay for the Gold Coast economy.
 This industry has been severely impacted by the challenging environment due to COVID-19 in 2020 and 2021.

-A priority will be working with industry operators and key delivery agents to find ways to support tourism and hospitality jobs within this challenging environment and understanding their needs and opportunities.
+A priority of this stage of the project was working with industry operators and key delivery agents to find ways to support tourism and hospitality jobs within this challenging environment and understanding their needs and opportunities.

 Stage 3